hashicorp/terraform-provider-google/website/docs/r/cloud_scheduler_job.html.markdown

 sidebar_current: "docs-google-cloud-scheduler-job"
 description: |-
-  A scheduled job that can publish a pubsub message or a http request every X interval of time, using crontab format string
+  A scheduled job that can publish a pubsub message or a http request every X interval of time, using crontab format string.
 ---

 # google\_cloud\_scheduler\_job

-A scheduled job that can publish a pubsub message or a http request every X interval of time, using crontab format string
+A scheduled job that can publish a pubsub message or a http request every X interval of time, using crontab format string.

+To use Cloud Scheduler your project must contain an App Engine app that is located in one of the supported regions.
+If your project does not have an App Engine app, you must create one.

 To get more information about Job, see: